-Outdoor Beach Screenings – What to Bring
+RBC Sunset Beach Screenings – What to Bring

-Only at GFF can you watch fantastic features and dynamite documentaries on the huge 11-meter screen in the lake.
-Screenings start after sunset, but it’s a good idea to arrive early.
+The RBC Sunset Beach Screenings start after sunset, but it’s a good idea to arrive early.
 Most importantly, bring your friends and family, along with a blanket and (low) chairs.
 A little bug stuff might not hurt, either.

 Join us earlier on Gimli Beach for the RBC Beach Boardwalk, 7:30 p.m. – 9:30 p.m. on Friday and Saturday evening for free family-fun activities, music and displays!

 GFF screens over 100 of the best films from Manitoba, Canada and around-the-world throughout the Festival’s five days.
 The Festival kicks off with our Opening Night Films on Wednesday evening.
 Then screenings run 10 a.m. – 9 p.m.
 Thursday to Sunday at our four indoor venues.

 You’ll be happy to hear that all indoor venues are air-conditioned.